Long-lived multilevel coherences and spin-1 dynamics encoded in the rotational states of ultracold molecules: Results

-The magic-wavelength trap we use for ground-state \textsuperscript{87}Rb\textsuperscript{133}Cs molecules operates at a wavelength of 1145.3\,nm and is detuned approximately $+185$\,GHz from a nominally-forbidden transition to the ground vibrational level ($v'=0$) of $\mathrm{b}^3\Pi$~\cite{Gregory2024,RuttleyHepworth2024EntanglementArxiv}.
-This transition has a linewidth of \qty{14.1(3)}{\kilo\hertz}~\cite{Das2024HyperfineSpec}, so the trap is effectively far detuned and loss due to photon scattering is negligible.
-We prepare the molecules in the spin-stretched rotational states $N=0,1,2$ with projection $M_N=N$.
-We explicitly label these states as $(N,M_N)$.
-We reference the detuning $\Delta$ of the trap light relative to the frequency of the transition $(X^1\Sigma^+,v=0,N=0,M_N=0)\rightarrow(b^3\Pi_0,v'=0,N'=1,M'_{N}=0)$.
-The overall lab-frame polarisabilities $\alpha_N$ for molecules prepared in these states are shown in Fig.~\ref{fig:explaining-magic} across various detuning ranges and for laser polarisation angles parallel ($\beta=0\degree$) and perpendicular ($\beta=90\degree$) to the quantisation axis defined by an applied magnetic field.
+We study the optimal conditions for simultaneous multilevel coherence by trapping individual RbCs molecules in optical tweezers at wavelength 1145.3\,nm \cite{Ruttley2025Entanglement,Ruttley2024Enhanced}.
+The tweezer light is detuned $\Delta \approx+185$\,GHz from a nominally-forbidden transition to the ground vibrational level of the $\mathrm{b}^3\Pi$ potential (see Methods).
+This transition has a linewidth of \qty{14.1(3)}{\kilo\hertz}~\cite{Das2024HyperfineSpec}, so the trap is effectively far detuned and loss due to photon scattering on the transition is suppressed.
+The molecules are initially prepared in the absolute ground state $(N=0,M_N=0)$, where $N$ is the rotational quantum number and $M_N$ is the projection of the rotational angular momentum onto the quantisation axis.
+From this state, we can drive electric-dipole allowed transitions with microwaves up the ladder of rotational states.
+We focus on the spin-stretched rotational states with $M_N=N$.